Governing Body

 Briony Allder, Chair of Governors and Co-opted Governor

-Hayley Nation-Smith, Parent Governor
+Hayley Nation-Smith, Staff Governor

 Emily Townsend, Co-opted Governor